Ficool

 It's useless.

-A sob gets stuck in my throat.
+A sob sticks to the back of my throat.

 I'm done.

-My eyes dim, my head grows lighter.
+My eyes dim, everything grows lighter.

+Entranced by my abyss, I stare.
 In it, comfort and familiarity settle.

+Minutes pass.
+Hours pass.
 Well… that's what it feels like.

-Time flows, or maybe not, I don't really care anymore.
+Time flows, or maybe not, I don't really care no more.

-Funny how all your worries melt away when you just stop thinking.
+Funny how all your worries melt away when you just, stop, thinking.

 A poem?

-Yes… It's one of mine, the memory surfaces.
+Yes… one of mine.

 'I raised their hearts, yet here I'm chained, Their freedom bought, my soul profaned.
 I carved their rights with blood and breath, And earned no gift but living death.'